JialuJialu/JialuJialu.github.io/_pages/about.md

 Talks
 ============
++ **2025.4** Talked about "Automating Probabilistic Separation Logic" at Upstate PL Seminar 2025.

-+ **2024.10** Talked about "Bluebell: An Alliance of Relational Lifting and Independence For Probabilistic Reasoning" at Portland State University's PLV Seminar.
++ **2025.4** Talked about "Bluebell: An Alliance of Relational Lifting and Independence For Probabilistic Reasoning" at Portland State University's PLV Seminar.

 + **2024.10** Talked about "Bluebell: An Alliance of Relational Lifting and Independence For Probabilistic Reasoning" at Cornell's [PLDG](https://pl.cs.cornell.edu/pldg/2022sp/).